What is the Read/Write API Specification?

 Yes, ASPSPs can create their own enumerations.

-The OBIE Specification includes various fields of Enumerated data types, where either the values are fixed to an OBIE defined set of alternatives (i.e. Static Enumerations), or flexible with an initial OBIE defined set of alternatives, and ASPSPs can use/extend these alternatives (i.e. Namespaced Enumerations).
+The OBL Specification includes various fields of Enumerated data types, where either the values are fixed to an OBL defined set of alternatives (i.e. Static Enumerations), or flexible with an initial OBL defined set of alternatives, and ASPSPs can use/extend these alternatives (i.e. Namespaced Enumerations).

 See : namespaced-enumerations (opens new window)